 Careful patient history is very important in cases of suspected agnosia.
 Clues to diagnosis and etiology often involve a detailed interview with the patient, family members, and caregivers.
-It is harder to diagnose when the patient lacks the insight of his or her deficits.
+It is harder to diagnose when the patient lacks insight into their deficits.
 History will reveal clues pointing to the type of agnosia.
-For example, a patient with visual agnosia will specify problems in day-to-day life, for example, getting dressed or inability to differentiate fork and a knife because of an inability to recognize certain types of objects visually.
+For example, a patient with visual agnosia will specify problems in day-to-day life, for example, getting dressed or the inability to differentiate a fork and a knife because of an inability to recognize certain types of objects visually.
 Patients with topographical agnosia will present with getting often lost, findings directions.
-Patients with akinetopsia often bump in things, get confused about how things got moved around, have difficulty in crossing roads and driving and are accident-prone.
+Patients with akinetopsia often bump in things, get confused about how things got moved around, have difficulty in crossing roads and driving, and are accident-prone.
 Patients with simultagnosia will often have trouble reading and writing and interpreting multiple things at a time.

 Other important points to elicit in history can confirm that other sensory modalities, memory, and cognition are not affected.

 Initial assessment involves asking patients to identify common objects through sight, touch, and smell.
 A thorough physical examination is done to detect for any primary deficits in individual senses (visual fields, acuity, reading, drawing, hearing tests, among others) or in the ability to communicate that may interfere with identifying the objects (memory, cognition, attention, aphasia).